-The results show that our mean pay gap has decreased since last year by -0.7% and highlights positive progress.
-In addition, for a second year in a row our median pay gap shows that there is equality and consistency for males and females as they are rewarded in the same way.
+The results show that our mean pay gap has decreased since last year by -0.5% and highlights positive progress.
+In addition, for a third year in a row our median pay gap shows that there is equality and consistency for males and females as they are rewarded in the same way.
 Our median pay gap is also significantly lower than the national average reported by the Office for National Statistics in the UK of 17.9% (October 2018).

-The results for the bonus pay gap data continue to represent a nominal portion of our total workforce which equates to 1.53%.
+The results for the bonus pay gap data continue to represent a nominal portion of our total workforce which equates to 2.02%.
 Whilst we have a higher proportion of females receiving a bonus, the males receiving a bonus are in senior roles and therefore reflects the mean bonus pay gap and median bonus pay gap being higher.
-When we compare the data to last year's report, we have reduced the mean bonus pay gap by -4.8% and the median bonus pay gap by -1.5% too.
+When we compare the data to last year's report, we have reduced the mean bonus pay gap by -7.9% and the median bonus pay gap by -1.9% too.

 The results showing the pay quartiles by gender demonstrate where employee salaries sit on our pay scales which are then split into male and female.
-The data shows that we have an even distribution in each quartile of females which is an improvement when compared to last year.
-This is particularly notable in the upper quartile where we have increased the number of females by 8.4%.
+This is notable in all quartiles.

-Overall, we have seen positive improvements when compared to last year and will continue to build upon this.
+Overall, we have seen positive improvements when compared to last years and will continue to build upon this.
 We are confident that our HR processes and practices ensure that our employees are not paid differently due to gender.
 Attracting, recruiting and retaining the best talent and actively create an environment where individuals develop further in their professions through fair HR processes and practices will continue to be at the core of what we do.